creativecommons/cc-legal-tools-app/README.md

    - Everything else

 The text that's in gettext files can be translated via transifex at [Creative Commons localization][cctransifex].
-The translation domains there are named for the license they contain text for.
-Examples: "CC0 1.0" or "CC BY-NC-ND 4.0".
+For additional information the Django translation domaions / Transifex resources, see [How the license translation is implemented](#how-the-license-translation-is-implemented), below.

 Documentation:
 - [Models | Django documentation | Django][djangomodels]